 Through its Compensation Plans (the first of which was announced on 31 July 2016), Oxy RB provides Oxy HS Category 1 and 2 Victims from Rounds 1 and Round 2 (those categorized by the Korean government in its first two rounds of potential victim assessment as suffering, or having suffered, lung damage which was “almost certainly” (Category 1) or “highly possibly” (Category 2) a result of their use of Oxy RB’s HS product) announced on or before 26 July 2019 with a remedy that reiterates its apology.
-A further Compensation Plan was launched on July 10, 2017 for Category 1 and 2 victims from Round 3 whose categorisation was announced on or before 27 March 2017.
+A further Compensation Plan was launched in July 2017 which is currently available to Category 1 and 2 victims from Round 3 whose categorisation was announced on or before 10 August 2017.

 The Compensation Plans respect the sensitivities of individual victims and their families, provide fair compensation without delay, impose the minimum burden on claimants and provides access to independent advice and review.

-Oxy RB offer to compensate in respect of mental distress (including child potential and family consolation), past expenses, lost income, certain legal expenses and interest.
+Oxy RB offers to compensate in respect of mental distress (including child potential and family consolation), past expenses, lost income, certain legal expenses and interest.
 In cases of death or severe injury of children, the lump sum will be KRW 1 billion.
 Oxy RB will also offer an additional amount where there is more than one victim in a Family.

 Offered an apology and pledged to form an organization responsible for compensation, review claims and criteria, and raise KRW 10 billion for compensation.
 Announced that it would begin its discussion on compensation with the victims whose damage is confirmed to be caused by LotteHS upon the completion of the prosecutors’ investigation